 Driving record

-As with auto insurance, your driving record can have a significant impact on how much you pay for boat insurance.
+As with car insurance in Alberta, your driving record can have a significant impact on how much you pay for boat insurance.
 Maintaining a clean boating record is extremely important.
 The more infractions you’ve racked up, the riskier you seem as a policyholder, and the more expensive your policy is likely to be.

 Experience with boat ownership